-What you’ll need to install a bathroom fan:
+What you’ll need to learn how to install a bathroom fan:

 - Measuring Tape